joycepangg/rpack7/README.md

 # rpack7
-This is the homework assignment for 3.2.2.
-# rpack6

 This is the homework for assignment 3.2.1 (advanced R).

-These are the functions for rapck6.
+These are the functions for rapck7.
 This package includes the cheat function and the remind_me function.

 ## Installation
 Install through

-    install_github("joycepangg/rpack6")
+    install_github("joycepangg/rpack7")

 ***Note** make sure to download "devtools" and "ggplot2" before installation* :smiley: